-If you’re a big Harry Potter fan and happen to be in Scotland, then you should definitely make some time to venture out to the viaduct in Glenfinnan to see the Jacobite steam train go past.
-Or better known as the Hogwarts Express!
+If you’re a big Harry Potter fan and happen to be in Scotland, then you should definitely make some time to venture out to the viaduct in Glenfinnan (a superb Harry Potter filming location) to see the Jacobite steam train go past.
+Or better known as the Hogwarts Express and amazing Harry Potter train!

 Given that you can pay to go on the Jacobite steam train and given that it’s a train, it should come as no surprise to you that it runs on scheduled times.

-With one day seeing the steam train chug along the Glenfinnan viaduct twice (the train starts and ends in Fort William), you can choose either morning or afternoon to see the train from this free vantage point.
+With one day seeing the steam train crosses the Glenfinnan viaduct twice (the train starts and ends in Fort William), you can choose either morning or afternoon to see the train from this free vantage point.

 Before you head out, double-check the train times for the day (they change from season to season).